ZyironChain/ZyironChain-Dev/README.md

 The lsit is blank but will be updated

 # Run the blockchain:
-go to blockchan.py and just run the script
+go to blockchain.py and just run the script there will be erros updates get submitted daily

 # Generate Falcon keys
 Genrating Keys